Dead Tooth: Reception

 In its original American broadcast, "Dead Tooth" was viewed by an estimated 7.09 million viewers with a 3.1 rating/8% share among adults between the ages of 18 and 49.

-There was mixed reviews from critics, though multiple praised the performance of Cloris Leachman as Maw Maw.
+The episode was met with mixed reviews from critics, though multiple praised the performance of Cloris Leachman as Maw Maw.
 Many also praised the performance of Kate Micucci and Martha Plimpton.
 "The Voice of TV" ultimately gave the episode a B+.